Deer-Resistant Plants, Flowers, and Shrubs: Deer-Proof Your Garden!

 Oh, dear!
 Do you have problems with deer eating your garden plants?
 See our list of deer-resistant plants to encourage Bambi to walk on by.
 Think salvia, sweet alyssum, snapdragons, poppies, globe amaranth, lantana, and cleome.
 Choose the right plants, and you can have color despite the darn deer!

-Let’s be frank: there are no plants that are absolutely 100% deer-proof.
+Let’s be frank: No plant is absolutely 100% deer-proof.
 If food is scarce enough, hungry deer have been known to eat almost anything.
-The heaviest browsing by deer will occur from October through February, especially during the difficult winter months.
+Deer’s heaviest browsing occurs from October through February, especially during the difficult winter months.

 Which Plants Deer Like to Eat